Mudassir1234/demv/README.md

 }
 ```

-## Project structure

-This repository is organized as follows:

-1. The source code of DEMV is in the `demv` folder.

 ## General info

 DEMV is a Debiaser for Multiple Variables that aims to increase Fairness in any given dataset, both binary and categorical, with one or more sensitive variables, while keeping the accuracy of the classifier as high as possible.